SummaryRead the full fact sheet

 Treatment for athletic amenorrhoea

-Treatment options depend on the person, but can include:
+Treatment options for athletic amenorrhoea depend on the person, but can include:

 - exercising less often or choosing sports that are not as intense